Starting an LLC in New Jersey in 6 Steps

 - The LLC’s name, purpose, and date of formation

-- Registered agent’s name, email, and New Jersey street address (P.O. boxes not acceptable)
+- Registered agent’s name, email, and New Jersey street address (P.O. boxes are not acceptable)

 - Dissolution date (if your LLC will terminate on a specific date)